vuqv/cosmo/docs/sections/models.rst

 In the current implementation, hydropathy scales are taken from Urry model, :math:`(\mu, \Delta) = (1, 0.08)`

+* Note that two atoms are in bonded interaction do not interact via pair-wise potential.

 The Debye-Huckle potential has following form:
 ++++++++++++++++++++++++++++++++++++++++++++++
 .. math::